best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Marking up a table:
 * allows a header row and table edges to be identified by assistive technology
-* allows your table to be named and appear in the 'go to' tool which is a keyboard shortcut that aids navigation (you can test this out by pressing Ctrl + G when in your spreadsheet).
+* allows your table to be named and appear in the 'go to' tool which is a keyboard shortcut that aids navigation (more information about this in the 'Naming tables' section)
 * means a user will be able to tab through the data in a sensible way – for example when a user tabs to the end of the row, the next tab will take them to the start of the row below
 Note: if you keep tabbing past the end of the last row it does lead to extra rows being added to the table.
 However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this isn’t considered an issue.